BanffHsiao/SimpleDatabase/README.md

 mysql -u root -p
 ```

-If the command above face problem such as "command mysql not found", enter this command
+If the command above face problem such as "command not found: mysql", enter this command

 ```
 export PATH=${PATH}:/usr/local/mysql/bin/